cysouw/diathesis/text/c07_reflexive.md

 ### [ NP | Np ] Self-inflicting prepositional reflexive

 Self-inflicting *sich* is widespread in governed prepositional phrases [@next a,b].
-Probably, all governed prepositional phrases that can have a human participant allow such reflexive pronouns.
+Probably, all governed prepositional phrases that can have a human participant allow for such a reflexive pronouns.
 Note that the accusative vs. dative case of the reflexive pronoun is governed by the preposition.

 ::: ex
 a.
 Karl kämpft mit dem Hund.